Clinical Support and Specialist Clinics

 What’s staying the same as what you do now?

-External referrals will continue to be scanned in to BOSSnet, which is consistent with external referrals for Specialists Clinics Outpatients.
+External referrals continue to be scanned in to BOSSnet, which is consistent with external referrals for Specialists Clinics Outpatients.
 They will be triaged the same as now, on paper for BOSSnet.

 For further information please contact Ally Qvist, Chief Allied Health Informatics Officer, or Emily Sanders, EMR Phase 2 Specialists Clinics Project Manager.